aloj7980/Assignments_And_Projects/CSCI3202 Intro to AI/Final Coding Exam/ReadMe.md

 This is the final coding exam for CSCI3202.
+The instructions were to complete two of the three problems and I completed problems 1 and 2.
+Problem 1 covered A* search and problem 2 covered reinforcement learning.
 We had one additional midterm in the middle of the semester but it was a multiple choice exam rather than a coding exam so it is not included here.